That is who I am.

 Don’t get me wrong, I am happy to get rid of the old hag, Flo.

 I am not at all going to miss her but just, really?
+Is it already time??

 She did say, “you are really young to be starting, when did your mom start menopause?”